a.k.a SuperSplash, PowerSplash, Liquid Coaster

 Premier Rides calls their version of the Water Coaster a Liquid Coaster.
 The coaster train is replaced with a boat, but sits on rails as expected.
 The ride begins as a traditional roller coaster with a lift hill and a few turns and drops.
 Towards the end of the ride, the boat travels down a drop and into a large splash down, soaking all of the riders on board.
 Only one installation existed, Vonkaputous at Linnanmäki in Finland, which operated from 2001 through 2017.

-Premier Rides also basically created a clone of the Setpoint model (see below), but use an elevator lift instead of a traditional lift hill.
+Premier Rides also basically created a clone of the Setpoint model (below), but use an elevator lift instead of a traditional lift hill.
 Only one was manufactured, Slippery When Wet at Hard Rock Park in South Carolina, USA, which opened in 2008.
 Renamed to Soak’d when the park reopened the following year as Freestyle Music Park, the coaster was eventually sold to Asia Park in Vietnam following the park’s permanent closure at the end of the 2009 season.

 Although not technically considered true water coasters, Setpoint used the same basic design as their Pteranodon Flyers at Universal Studios Islands of Adventure in Florida, USA, to create a interactive water version of the ride.
 Flying Super Saturator opened in 2000 at Carowinds in the Carolinas with Roller Soaker at Hersheypark in Pennsylvania, USA, coming two years later.
 Both coasters featured interactivity with onlookers having the ability to shoot water at riders and riders able to splash water on anyone below.
-However the coasters suffered capacity issues as well as lengthy downtime and closed within a decade.
+However both coasters suffered capacity issues as well as lengthy downtime and closed within a decade.